tonaljs/tonal/docs/DOCUMENTATION.md

-Partial apply `picth/interval` to return a interval to a pitch
+Get a function that returns a interval to a pitch

 __Arguments:__